PLEASE NO NOT FEED THE DEERS DURING WINTERTIME!

-THE BEAVER … ENNEMY OR ALLY ?
+THE BEAVER … ENEMY OR ALLY ?

-The Beaver – an Ally?
+The Beaver – a benefit for us?

 A growing number of scientists and environmentalists consider the beaver a valuable ally in the battle to improve our environment.
 A very interesting documentary aired on the CBC’s “The Nature of Things” clearly illustrates this point.
 To view it, click here.

-When the Beaver doesn’t Cooperate:
+When the beaver doesn’t cooperate…